 Be conscious of how much time you spend on your devices, mindlessly scrolling through apps like Instagram or playing video games.
 Although it can be fun, limiting the role technology plays in your life can improve your physical and mental health.
 Instead of sitting in front of your computer, take a walk, catch a movie with friends or read a book.
 Put down your device when you’re spending time with family and friends.
 The world offers so many rich experiences, and if you don’t look up from your phone, you could miss many amazing moments that make life memorable.

 Do you feel like your use of technology has become unmanageable?
 Therapists at Kayenta Therapy are here to help.
-Contact one of our therapists to schedule a counseling session today.
+Contact a therapist to schedule a counseling session today.

 Conflict between parents and children is usually unproductive and tends to escalate quickly.
 If you want to reduce the conflict in your home, there are some highly effective techniques you can implement.
 Family therapy will help you put these techniques into consistent practice, as well as gain additional tools to help mitigate tension.
 Keep Your […]